3SigmaTech/3sigma-logo/README.md

 ![Circles Triangle Top Point](/man/vid/triangle-top-point.svg "Daisy-chaining our way to the top")

-I also applied the following trigonomy functions to get the lengths of various lines (these were applied earlier to position the cirlces):
+I also applied the following trigonometric functions to get the lengths of various lines (these were applied earlier to position the circles):
 ```math
 \text{SOHCAHTOA}
 \left\lbrace\begin{split}